MattyOverington/Tiles-/README.md

 - Sort out arduino to get reading & sending of data optimal for our uses
 - Link Controller for both sides of the project
+- Set up delegtion to enable connection for arduino
 - Add any helpful functions for framework
 - CODE FIRST GAME (to be decided upon)